Board Members only click here (password required)

 Mr Putt has extensive experience in hospital management, financing and redevelopment.
 During his career he has held senior executive positions in a number of Victorian teaching hospitals.
 He was involved in the redevelopment and relocation of the Queen Victoria Medical Centre to Clayton; its amalgamation with Prince Henry's and Moorabbin Hospitals in 1987 to form Monash Medical Centre; the establishment of Jessie McPherson Private Hospital; and the subsequent creation of the Southern Health Care Network in 1996.
 Mr Putt was a Director and subsequently Managing Director of the Victorian Hospital's Association from 1999 to 2002 before taking on the role of Director of Hospital Services in the Northern Territory Department of Health and Community Services.
 He returned to Melbourne to lead the redevelopment and relocation of the Royal Women's Hospital to Parkville.
 He has a Bachelor of Science from Monash University and a Master of Health Administration from the University of NSW.
 Since retiring at the end of 2013 Mr Putt has served as Ministerial Delegate to a rural hospital board and has undertaken a number of management reviews in the public hospital sector.
 Mr Putt is Chair of the Finance Committee and is a member of the Remuneration and Audit Committees.

 Mr Turcato is a CPA, business consultant and professional facilitator with extensive corporate experience in financial performance, strategic financial decision-making and business case development.
 He has facilitated finance programs for some of Australia's leading organisations from the private, public and non-for-profit sectors including health care organisations such as Medibank, Mercy Health, The Australian Centre for Healthcare Governance, Baptcare and The Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
 Mr Turcato is an accredited facilitator of the Australian Institute of Company Directors and has presented programs for the Loddon Mallee and Albury regional health boards.
 His experience as a director includes over five and half years as a Non-Executive Director of South East Water including service as a Chair of the Finance, Audit and Risk Committee.
 He is currently a Director of Gippsland Medicare Local Ltd and Chair of that organisation's Audit and Risk Committee.
-Mr Turcato is Chair of Alfred Health's Audit Committee and a Member of the Finance and Remuneration Committees.
+Mr Turcato is Chair of Alfred Health's Audit Committee and a Member of the Quality Committee.